Théâtre de la Mode

 Théâtre de la Mode (Theatre of Fashion) was a 1945–1946 touring exhibit of fashion mannequins created at approximately 1/3 the size of human scale, and crafted by top Paris fashion designers.
 It was created to raise funds for war survivors and to help revive the French fashion industry in the aftermath of World War II.
 While raising funds, Théâtre de la Mode was also meant to showcase the work of Parisian couturiers.
 The original Théâtre de la Mode exhibit toured Europe and then the United States, and is now part of the permanent collections of the Maryhill Museum of Art in Washington state in the United States.
+In addition to its fundraising and industry revival goals, the Théâtre de la Mode exhibit played a significant role in promoting French fashion internationally.
+The miniature mannequins and exquisite designs showcased the creativity and craftsmanship of Parisian couturiers, attracting attention and admiration from fashion enthusiasts worldwide.
+The exhibit's subsequent journey to the United States helped solidify the global influence of French fashion and contributed to the post-war cultural exchange between Europe and America.

 Origins

 The French fashion industry was an important economic and cultural force in Paris when World War II began.
 There were 70 registered couture houses in Paris, and many other smaller designers.
 The war had a severe impact on the industry.
 Couturiers and buyers fled occupied France or closed their businesses.
 Clothing businesses that struggled to remain open had to deal with extreme shortages of cloth, thread, and other sewing supplies.
 The occupying Germans intended to displace Paris with Berlin as a centre of European fashion design.
 The Nazi regime planned to turn Berlin and Vienna into the centres of European couture, with head offices there and an official administration, introducing subsidies for German clothing makers, and demanding that important people in the French fashion industry be sent to Germany to establish a dressmaking school there.
 Couture's place in France's economy was key to this plan: an exported dress made by one of France's leading couturiers was said to be worth "ten tonnes of coal", and a litre of fine French perfume was worth "two tonnes of petrol".